-Guitars that looked like Strats, which more often than not were imported, started cutting into Fender’s market stronghold.
-An American made Fender Stratocaster sold for approximately $900 during those days.
-Asian made instruments were plentiful and had a lower price.
+During those days guitars that looked like Strats, which more often than not were imported, started cutting into Fender’s market stronghold.
+An American made Fender Stratocaster sold for approximately $900 during that era.
+Asian made instruments were plentiful and had a much lower price.

-These were the CBS days.
-Fender management was under pressure to create a lower cost model and make changes in production to regain the company market share.
-The change to production strategy was to move manufacturing to Japan.
+CBS still owned Fender and the management was under pressure to create a lower cost model and make changes in production to regain the company market share.
+This change required production to move manufacturing to Japan where labor costs and resources were much cheaper.

 Fender eliminated the angled cord jack.
 This eliminated further body routing.
 The cord jack was now on the pickguard replacing the middle pickup tone control.
 The pickguard was supported by 12 screws around the perimeter, which aided for support of the top mounted jack.